cldf-datasets/liljegrenhindukush/raw/PH07-NasalizedVowels.md

 | c.  | /tijiː/ | ‘daughter’ (GJUp-KinRN:005)        |
 |     | /dĩː/   | ‘sun’ (GJUp-40listRN:033)          |

-Constrastive vowel nasalization occurs in 23 of the sample languages, but its occurrence is both geographically and phylogenetically restricted.
+Constrastive vowel nasalization occurs in at least a third of the sample languages, but its occurrence is both geographically and phylogenetically restricted.
 It is typical of Indo-Aryan languages in the south and east.
-It does not occur in Turkic, Iranian or Tibeto-Burman.
+In our sample, it is not evidenced in Turkic, Iranian or Tibeto-Burman.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|